About me

 IETF & W3C

-Computers around the world, from different origins, work in conjunction with each other because there is agreement on how they should work; there's not a separate Internet for Google, Microsoft, Amazon, or Adobe.
-Of course not absolutely everyone agrees; working out differences about the future is where standards work comes in.
+Computers around the world from different origins work with each other because everyone agrees how they should work.
+There's not a separate Internet for Google, Microsoft, Amazon, Adobe.
+But of course not everyone agrees; working out differences about the future is standards work.

 - RFC 7995: PDF Format for RFCs